krolique/gravitys-rainbow/problems/scheduling-jobs.md

 # Scheduling Jobs
 Given N jobs where every job is represented by following three elements:

-- Start Time
+1. start Time
-- Finish Time.
+1. finish Time.
-- Profit or Value Associated.
+1. Profit or Value Associated.

 Find the maximum profit subset of jobs such that no two jobs in the subset overlap.